-The Trustees approve the School Development Plan at the beginning of the year and receive regular reports on progress; the objectives for year ended 31st August 2018 are detailed above.
-In addition to the end of key stage achievements, detailed on page 7, the achievements resulting from the School Development Plan also include:
+The Trustees approve the School Development Plans of its constituent academies at the beginning of the year and receive regular reports on progress; the objectives and activities for year ended 31st August 2019 are detailed on pages 6 and 7.
+These have been successfully achieved as part of the ongoing development and experience provided for pupils in our schools.
+These outcomes are in addition to the end of key stage achievements, detailed below.